zsrtp/tpgz/README.md

 - cursor color                  // Changes the color of the cursor in TPGZ's menus (green, blue, red, orange, yellow, purple)
 - drop shadows                  // Adds shadows to all font letters
 - menu position                 // Changes the position of various menus and tools from TPGZ
-- save card (TBD)               // Save settings to memory card (not yet implemented)
+- save card                     // Save settings to memory card
-- load card (TBD)               // Load settings from memory card (not yet implemented)
+- load card                     // Load settings from memory card

 tools menu:
 - area reload                   // Use L+R+Start+A to reload current area